andybooth/durablecards/README.md

 # DurableCards

-Exploration of using Adaptive Cards (https://adaptivecards.io/) with Durable Entities (https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-entities?tabs=csharp) for stateful micro-UI.
+Exploration of using Adaptive Cards (https://adaptivecards.io/) with Durable Entities (https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-entities?tabs=csharp) for low-code stateful micro-UI.
+Possible use cases could be simple business scenarios such as Approvals, Questionnaires, Polls, Feedback Forms and Onboarding workflows.
+Deployment using Azure App Service "Easy Auth" could enable Azure AD authentication for internal applications.
+By using Adaptive Cards the same interactions can be reused in Bots (Microsoft Teams) and Actionable Messages (Office 365 email).
+Additionally rendering Adaptive Cards outside of Bots, as a more traditional web app, could open up other integrations such as human interactions within Azure Logic Apps workflows.

 ## API